wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 The previous post covered some neat smart fuzzing techniques to improve generation of fake husky images.

 In this post we will try to figure out ways we can make a non-husky image change in ways to trick the model to return an incorrect prediction.
-So rather then creating new adversarial images from scratch the goal is to modify an existing image.
+So rather than creating new adversarial images from scratch the goal is to modify an existing image.

 ## Shadowbunny turns into a Husky

-Initially I was not sure if this is possible without having access to the actual model file, but I learned a lot and its quite fascinating how easily a model can be fooled.
+Initially I was not sure if this is possible without having access to the actual model file, but I learned a lot and its quite fascinating how easily a machine learning model can be fooled.

 ![Shadowbunny](/blog/images/2020/huskyai-shadowbunny.png)

 The additional challenge in this case is, that the model is only callable via a web endpoint.
-And that calling the API is limted because of API throttling that was implemented in earlier stages of the project.
+And that calling the API is limited because of API throttling that was implemented in earlier stages of the project.

 ### Calling the prediction API

-Running the Shadowbunny image through the prediction showed a much lower then 1% chance of it being a husky.
+Running the Shadowbunny image through the prediction showed a much lower than 1% chance of it being a husky.

 ```
 shadowbunny_image = load_image("shadowbunny.png")